 In the hearing loss world that I live in, there are HoHs and there are Pros: HoH: Refers to a person who has hearing loss and who may also identify as hard of hearing, hearing-impaired, or hearing aid/cochlear implant user.
 (This term does not refer to all those affected by a person’s hearing loss, such as … Continue reading When a HoH Meets a ProRead More

-I’m honoured to be a 2016 Van Riper Lecturer at Western Michigan University on Friday September 30, 2016 in Kalamazoo.
-The Van Riper Lectures are held each year to honor Charles Van Riper, one of the founders of the professions in communication disorders.
-This year’s theme is Communication Disorders: The Lived Experience.
+I was honoured to be a 2016 Van Riper Lecturer at Western Michigan University on Friday September 30, 2016 in Kalamazoo, along with the amazing Michael Turner.
+Mike is a stutterer and spoke brilliantly about living with stuttering.
+The Van Riper Lectures are held each year to honor Charles Van Riper, one of the founders of … Continue reading Van Riper Lectures, Western Michigan U

 Join me at the Hearing Loss Association of America’s fabulous annual event – this time in Salt Lake City.
 More details coming soon!